 Mary leverages her litigation experience to reinforce her client’s IP portfolios.
-Her experience includes preparing and defending fact and expert witnesses at deposition; preparing expert discovery; drafting pleadings, motions, and briefs; preparing for and participating in Markman proceedings; and participating at several trials.
+Her experience includes preparing and defending fact and expert witnesses at deposition; preparing expert discovery; drafting pleadings, motions, and briefs; participating in Markman proceedings and trials.
 Mary was also an attorney of record for amicus briefing before the district and Federal Circuit courts in the Myriad case.

 Mary’s expertise in counseling gene therapy clients is backed by hands-on experience in the field.
-Her doctoral and post-doctoral research on embryonic and fetal gene therapy for the prevention and treatment of Pompe disease and other inherited metabolic and muscular disorders, and immunological considerations related to gene therapy.
+Her doctoral and post-doctoral gene therapy research involved investigated AAV therapies for the prevention and treatment of Pompe disease and other inherited metabolic and muscular disorders, and immunological considerations related to gene therapy.
 During the course of her research, she was involved in the clinical trial testing of the Myozyme® drug product.
-Mary also investigated murine embryonic stem cell transduction and differentiation; production, purification, and quantification of recombinant viral vectors (adeno-associated virus and adenovirus); in utero gene therapy methods in mice and nonhuman primates; catalytic RNAs (ribozymes); and lysosomal protein (acid alpha-glucosidase) production, purification, and characterization.
+Mary also investigated murine embryonic stem cell transduction and differentiation; production, purification, and quantification of recombinant viral vectors (adeno-associated virus (AAV) and adenovirus); in utero gene therapy methods in mice and nonhuman primates; catalytic RNAs; and recombinant protein production, purification, and characterization.
 She was awarded post-doctoral funding from the National Institutes of Health and several pre-doctoral fellowships from the American Heart Association for her research.

 Prior to joining McNeill Baur PLLC, Mary practiced as an attorney for over 9 years in the Atlanta office of Finnegan, Henderson, Farabow, Garrett & Dunner, LLP.
 Prior to that, Mary also gained life science patent preparation, prosecution, and interference experience working as a summer associate and law clerk at several intellectual property boutique firms throughout the Southeast.

-Mary is involved with several Life Science organizations including SEBIO, Georgia BIO, North Carolina Biotechnology Center, North Carolina Council for Entrepreneurial Development, and BioFlorida.
-She has served as Chair of the SEBIO Networking Committee and was an SEBIO Early Stage Company Mentor.
+Mary has been involved with several Life Science organizations including SEBIO, Georgia BIO, North Carolina Biotechnology Center, North Carolina Council for Entrepreneurial Development, and BioFlorida.
+She has also served as Chair of the SEBIO Networking Committee and as an SEBIO Early Stage Company Mentor.
 Mary is also a past vice-chair of the PTAB Bar Association PTAB Appeals Committee.